 Let’s take a look at that next.

 Builderall seems to be always be changing around their pricing plans.

-So keep in mind that the plans above may not always be live (but it can be similar).
+So keep in mind that the plans above may not always be live (but they can be similar).

-With that being said, here are the four premium pricing plans:
+With that being said, here are the three premium pricing plans: